-Most states also have enacted state data breach notice legislation, many of which require organisations to notify state attorneys general and other state regulatory agencies of security breaches involving sensitive, personally identifiable information that affect individuals in the state.
-Many of these states also require additional notice to individuals and, at times, the media, consumer credit reporting agencies, or both, of certain breaches that result in the loss of personally identifying information.
+All US states, DC and many US territories also have enacted state data breach notice laws, many of which require organisations to notify state attorneys general and other state regulatory agencies of security breaches involving sensitive, personally identifiable information that affect individuals in the state.
+These laws also require notice to individuals and, at times, the media, consumer credit reporting agencies, or both, of certain breaches that result in the loss of personally identifying information.